bretternst/urlazy/README.txt

 Nope.
 Use URLs in the format: http://./path/to/project/ and URLazy will automatically fill in the IP.
 If you take your laptop home or otherwise get a new IP, your device will still use the right URLs.

+How do I run the server?

+Just edit the content.yaml file with your desired URLs and then execute urlazy.rb.
+Your mobile devices should now find the URLs you have published on your local network.

 Everything's set up, why don't I see any URLs?

 UDP is a lossy protocol, so try hitting refresh a time or two.
 Every once a while, a packet will be dropped.
 This is particularly true on iPhone devices that appear to put the network into a "passive" mode that can ignore some traffic.
 If you still see nothing, ask for help running tcpdump to troubleshoot.